 - Ground cloves

 Now all you have to do is whisk or shake together these 5 ingredients.
-It is really that simple.
+It is really that simple to make your own pumpkin pie spice blend.

-And you get to pick and choose the pallette you like the best and adjust accordingly.
+And you get to pick and choose the palette you like the best and adjust accordingly.
 For example, I prefer less clove in a pie, but more in a cheesecake.

 Five ingredients, that’s all!